Who is eligible for the Associate Degree for Transfer (ADT) Scholarship?

-Does it matter which GE pattern is followed for completion of the associate degree (IGETC or CSU Breadth)?
+Does it matter which GE pattern is followed for completion of the associate degree (Local GE, IGETC or CSU Breadth)?

 Does a student who has received a full CSU and/or IGETC certification qualify for this scholarship if they have not earned an associate degree as well?

-To be eligible for this scholarship, students must have earned their AA/AS/ADT degree from a California community college (Associate degrees that use the CSU Breadth or IGETC patterns as general education for degree completion).
+No, to be eligible for this scholarship, students must have earned their Transferable AA/AS/ADT degree from a California community college (Associate degrees that use the CSU Breadth or IGETC patterns as general education for degree completion).